 Children will mostly always be grouped together by their age.
 Younger ones will tend to learn different skills at a slower pace to older children, therefore it is more enjoyable for everyone if they are split this way.
 This also goes for children’s interests and personalities.

-There are hundreds of questions which I’m sure will cross your mind when choosing a camp.
+There are hundreds of questions which I’m sure will cross your mind when choosing a summer camp.
 We get this!
 We always make sure we answer any queries and concerns prospective parents may have, no matter how many this may be.
 We always recommend to research your chosen camp so you know what to expect.
 Ask your child if they have questions too, as ultimately they will be the campers!